 Frank Denius Normandy Scholar Program on World War II

-The NSP brings together each spring semester about 20 students from different backgrounds and different majors who take the same courses, share the same challenges, travel together in May with the NSP faculty, and form a community of friends whose bonds last a lifetime.
-Beyond the study of history, the readings, the papers assigned, the guest lectures, the film showings, the meetings with WWII combatants and Holocaust survivors, and the opportunity to visit WWII sites in Europe, perhaps the most striking feature of the program is the personal development and intellectual growth it fosters.
+The NSP brings together each spring semester twenty students from different backgrounds and different majors who take the same five courses, share the same challenges, and travel together for three weeks in May with the NSP faculty.
+Beyond the classroom discussions, the readings and paper assignments, the guest lectures, the film series, the meetings with WWII combatants and Holocaust survivors, and the opportunity to visit WWII sites in Europe, perhaps the most striking feature of the program is the personal development and intellectual growth it fosters.

 Students who meet the program requirements and are looking for an extraordinary educational experience are invited to inquire and apply.

 Read more about the Normandy Scholar Program on World War II on Not Even Past.
 View a Normandy Scholar Program Tribute Video.
 Please join us on Facebook.

 How to give: Use our secure online form to donate to the Normandy Scholar Program Fund.
 Thank you for your support!

 NSP Class of 2014 in front of the Marx and Engels statue in Berlin.
 Photo by Daniel Wang.